 Name the field using the

-section-name$field-name format, where
+my-section$my-field format, where

-field-name is the name of the image attachment field in Form Builder.
+my-field is the name of the image attachment field in Form Builder.

 When the resulting PDF is generated by Form Runner, the field will not contain text, but the image attachment will be placed within the space defined by the field.